Share this in person or you can use a picture of this QR Code on printed material to link back to this page.

 • Impact of student accommodation with no council tax coming in from landlords??
 Adding to pressure on council budgets.?
 Press government to charge landlords.
 Maybe shouldn’t allow continuous university expansion.

-• Attendees, while acknowledging the need for affordable housing, commented the City feels ‘full’ without enough infrastructure to support an ever increasing population eg GP’s.
+• Attendees, while acknowledging the need for affordable housing, commented the City feels ‘full’ without enough infrastructure to support an ever-increasing population eg GP’s.
 Others commented on the immense need for affordable housing to keep younger people and key workers in the city.

 • It was a moot point attendees discussed and agreed on that publicised monitoring and reviews were crucial and need to be thoroughly carried out to see if objectives of plans have been met.